 - Be sure you have your home tested for radon and fix any cracks in the foundation to keep this odorless gas out of your home as much as possible.

 Researchers have also found that people taking beta carotene (Vitamin A) supplements as a smoker are at increased risk of developing lung cancer.
-But so far no link with eating beta carotene containing foods like squash, carrots, and sweet potatoes, which have nutrients your body needs.
+But so far no link has been established with eating beta carotene-containing foods like squash, carrots, and sweet potatoes, which have nutrients your body needs.

 In addition to paying attention to the above risk factors, you can lower your risk by: